Configure MCP Auth in MCP server

 Automatic metadata fetching

-The easiest way to initialize the MCP Auth instance is by using the built-in functions that fetch the metadata from a well-known URL.
+The easiest way to configure authorization server metadata is by using the built-in functions that fetch the metadata from well-known URLs.
 If your provider conforms to one of the following standards:

 If your issuer includes a path, the behavior differs slightly between OAuth 2.0 and OpenID Connect: